rwxdash/vops-testing/README.md

 # vops-testing

-Goal is to understand self-managed Kubernetes.kk
+Goal is to understand self-managed Kubernetes.

 # unfinished parts and improvements

 - Application isn't exposed to the internet.
 Since we're on bare metal, service type `LoadBalancer` won't create LoadBalancer automatically.
 I haven't figured out how to make it work yet.
-- Better scripting around etting up the Kube config file.
+- Better scripting around setting up the Kube config file.
 The utility file `./utils/set-kubeconfig.sh` will set up the existing configuration file from AWS SSM.
 However, this file has the private IP address of our instance as its `server` value.
 This needs to be changed manually to public IP of our master node instance if we want to work on our cluster locally.
 Another way would be to create a secret, similar to the secret we use in our CI and generate the kube config from this secret.
 - Maybe it's better to trigger our CI automatically when there is a push to our master branch.
 - If at any point, our worker node restarts or we want to create new worker nodes, the existing `kubeadm join` command and its token could be expired.